Elizabeth Ann Duncan

-Elizabeth Ann Duncan (born Hazel Lucille Sinclaira Nigh; April 16, 1904 – August 8, 1962) was an American murderer.
+Elizabeth Ann Duncan (born Hazel Lucille Sinclaira Nigh; April 16, 1904 – August 8, 1962) also known as Ma Duncan, was an American murderer.
 She was convicted of orchestrating the murder of her daughter-in-law in 1958.
 She was the last woman to be executed in California before the United States Supreme Court suspended the death penalty under Furman v.
 Georgia.

-Duncan was convicted of hiring 24-year-old Augustine Baldonado and 23-year-old Luis Moya to murder her daughter-in-law, Olga Duncan, who was seven months pregnant at the time.
+Duncan was convicted of hiring 25-year-old Augustine Baldonado and 20-year-old Luis Moya to murder her daughter-in-law, Olga Duncan, who was seven months pregnant at the time.
 All three were executed in the gas chamber at San Quentin State Prison on August 8, 1962, the last triple execution in California.

 Early life

 Duncan was born on April 16, 1904, in Kansas City, Missouri.
 She admitted in court to having been married ten times.
 She had been arrested for operating a brothel in San Francisco and passing bad checks.
 She had made her son, Frank, the center of her life.
 She also had a daughter, Patricia, who died at age 15.
 Under oath, Duncan admitted that she had four children in total, but loved Frank the most.